Young Opera, Tanz mit!, Concert

 Please note: Unfortunately, the guided tours are not accessible to people with disabilities.

 It is a very special place: as part of the Art:walk Festival, the Rangfoyer of the Düsseldorf Opera House takes centre stage on Heinrich-Heine-Allee.
 Between 1.30 pm and 4.00 pm, a varied programme of diverse events, each lasting around twenty minutes, will be on show here.
-Opera arias, a plucked-string orchestra, dance and a community choir: there is plenty to discover.
+Opera arias, dance and a community choir: there is plenty to discover.

 Limited seating capacity.